TDS (Total Dissolved Solids) represents the total concentration of all the dissolved substances in water.

 Dissolved solids can easily pass through a filter with 2-micrometer (or smaller) pores.
 But the suspended/settleable solids can be easily filtered out with such a filter.

-From Where Do These Dissolved Solids Come in Water?
+From Where Do these Dissolved Solids Come in Water?

 TDS in water supplies can originate from both natural sources and as a result of human activities.
 Sewage, agricultural and urban run-off, and industrial wastewater are the most common sources of Total Dissolved Solids in water.